Liouville Irregular States of Half-Integer Ranks: Introduction

 Here, the complex numbers $\Lambda_n,\cdots, \Lambda_{2n-1}$ are independent eigenvalues of $L_n,\cdots,L_{2n-1}$, respectively, and $f_0(\Lambda),\cdots, f_{n-1}(\Lambda)$ are Laurent polynomials of these eigenvalues.
 The precise definition of $f_0(\Lambda),\cdots,f_{n-1}(\Lambda)$ is given in Eq.~\eqref{ourrep} in Sec.~\ref{sec:formula}, and the explicit expressions for $f_k(\Lambda)$ for lower values of $n$ are shown in Appendix \ref{app:f}.
 Our conjectured formula \eqref{eq:L-halfint} extends the (generalized) AGT correspondence to all the $(A_1,D_{\text{odd}})$ and $(A_1,A_{\text{even}})$ theories, and provides a strong tool to compute the Nekrasov partition function of these AD theories.

-When $n=3$ (corresponding to rank $5/2$), our formula \eqref{eq:L-halfint} is shown to reproduce the differential equation obtained in \cite{Poghosyan:2023zvy} (after renormalizing the state).
+When $n=3$ (corresponding to rank $5/2$), our formula \eqref{eq:L-halfint} is shown to reproduce the differential equations obtained in \cite{Poghosyan:2023zvy} (after renormalizing the state).
 When $n=2$ (corresponding to rank $3/2$), our conjecture gives a power-series expression for

 Since the $(A_1,D_3)$ theory is equivalent to the $(A_1,A_3)$ theory, this must be identical to

 We check that the power-series expression for \eqref{eq:A1D3} obtained by using our conjectured formula is in perfect agreement with an expression for \eqref{eq:A1A3} evaluated in \cite{Nishinaka:2019nuy}.